*Deadline extended: Friday 25th June*

-UK Jewish Film Short Docs Fund opens for submissions on May 10th
+UK Jewish Film Short Doc Fund is open for submissions!

 Would you like your film to be premiered at the UK Jewish Film Festival this year and seen by thousands of people?